Architecture

 RPC providers handle communication with OP_NET nodes by abstracting the underlying network protocol and managing request serialization, response parsing, and connection handling.
 Providers can be configured to connect to different nodes or networks, enabling seamless transitions between development, testing, and production environments without modifying application code.

-Since Bitcoin uses UTXOs instead of account balances, the provider layer includes a UTXOsManager that handles UTXO fetching and tracking.
+Since Bitcoin uses UTXOs instead of account balances, the provider layer includes a UTXOsManager for UTXO fetching and tracking.

 - JSONRpcProvider: HTTP-based with a request/response pattern.